-WELL Ladies! of the Art of Masonry, Altho' I neither am, nor can be free, Some of their Signs, perhaps, I may have seen, And well I know what 'tis they sometimes mean; And therefore I their Advocate appear, To tell you - what you'll all be glad to hear.
-What monstrous, horrid Lies do some Folk tell us Why Masons, Ladies! are quite clever Fellows, They're Lovers' of our Sex, as I can witness; Nor e're act contrary to moral Fitness.I If any of you doubt it, try the Masons, They'll not deceive your largest - Expectations: [53] They're able Workmen, and compleatly skill'd in The deepest- Arts and Mysteries of building; They'll build up Families, and, as rnost fit is, Not only will erect but-People Cities: They'll fill, as well as fabricate, your Houses.
-And; found a lasting Race of strong built Spouses.
-What's more - you'll find, whenever you befriend 'em; They've Faith and Secrecy to recommend "em.
+WELL Ladies! of the Art of Masonry,

+Altho' I neither am, nor can be free, Some of their Signs, perhaps, I may have feen, And well I know what 'tis they fometimes mean; And therefore I their Advocate appear, To tell you--- what you'll all be glad to hear.
+What monstrous, horrid Lies do some Folk tell us?
+Why Masons, Ladies! are quite clever Fellows; They're Lovers of our Sex, as I can witness; Nor e're act contrary to moral Fitness!
+If any of you doubt it, try the Masons, They'll not deceive your largest --- Expectations: They're

+They're able Workmen, and compleatly skill'd in The deepest --- Arts and Mysteries of building; They'll build up Families, and, as most fit is, Not only will erect but ---- People Cities : They'll fill, as well as fabricate, your Houses.
+And found a lafting Race of strong built Spoules.
+What's more --- you'll find, whenever you befriend 'em;, They've Faith and Secreey to recommend 'em.

-If such their Parts, such, Ladies, is their Merit, So great their Skill, and Strength, their Life, and Spirit; What Female Heart can be so very hard.
-As to refuse them their deserv'd Reward?
+If fuch their Parts, fuch, Ladies, is their Merit, So great their Skill, and Strength, their Life, and Spirit; What Female Heart can be so very hard, As to refuse them their deferv'd Reward?

-Once on a Time, I've heard old Stories say,

-Two Mason Gods to Troy Town took their Way, Arriv'd, and hir'd to work, to work they fell; Hard was their Task, but executed well: With more than human Art, these Heav'nly Pow'rs, Rais'd Such prodigious Walls such swinging Tow'rs, As still defy'd all Greece's open Force, Nor fell, but to let in their Wooden Horse; Gratis they did it, whatsoe'er was done, Refus'd their Pay by King Laomedon, They talk of Mason Kings, but Purely he was none.
-Well was the Craft reveng'd for this Disgrace, In Dryden's Virgil I can show the Place, That tells us how this God-built Town was fir'd,.
-And in the Masons Quarrel Troy expir'd.
+Once on a Time, I've heard old Stories fay, Two Mason Gods to Troy.
+Town took their Way, Arriv'd, and hir'd to work, to work they fell; Hard was their Task, but executed well: With more than human Art, these Heav'nly Pow'rs, Rais'd Such prodigious Walls fuch fringing Tow'rs, As still defy'd all Greece's open Force, Nor fell, but to let in their Wooden Horfe; Gratis they did it, whatfoe'er was done, Refus'd their Pay by King Laomedon, They talk of Mason Kings, but furely he was none ...
+Well was the Craft reveng'd for this Difgrace, In Dryden's Virgil I can show the Place, That tells us how this God-built Town was fir'd; And in the Masons Quarrel Troy expir'd.

-Ladies, this Story is well worth your Learning, O hideous! an't you all afraid of Burning?
-Let it this Truth, in each fair Breast inspire, That ev'ry Workman's worthy of his Hire [54] And sure such Virtue in the present Age is, None will defraud the Brethren of their Wages,
+Ladies, this Story is well worth your Learning, O hideous ! an't you all afraid of Burning?
+Let it this Truth, in each fair Breaft infpire, That ev'ry Workman's worthy of his Hire.

+And fure fuch Virtue in the present Age is, None will defraud the Brethren of their Wages.

-Then treat the Craft, ye Fair! with kind Regards.
-And give 'em in your Smiles, their best Reward; Give 'em - to-boast, where e'er their Art extends, That They and Beauiy, from this Hour are Friends.
+Then treat the Craft, ye Fair! with kind Regards, And give 'em in your Smiles, their best Reward; Give 'em --- to boaft, wheree'er their Art extends, That They and Beaury, from this Hour are Friends.